ashtroboy79/CV/README.md

 ## Work Experience

-**Aircraft Research Agency** (January 2018 to June 2021)
+**Aircraft Research Association** (January 2018 to June 2021)
 _Research Engineer_

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+- Working within a team environment in the preperation and assembly of models and rigs for testing to defined quality standards, giving consideration to schedule and costs.
+- Operating the Transonic Wind Tunnel, and complementary test facilities

 **LUSH** (November 2015 to December 2017)
 _Sales Assistant_